 A change in the State of Mobile Web report.
 Read more.

 Opera is reinventing the Web for connected devices.
-Our two mobile products, Opera Mini and Opera Mobile, set the standard for mobile Web browsing on both feature phones and smartphones.
+Our mobile browsers, Coast, Opera Mini and Opera for Smartphones, set the standard for mobile Web browsing.

 Hundreds of millions of people have discovered how Opera Mini can revolutionize their mobile Web experience.
 Opera Mobile has been repeatedly selected by leading carriers and manufacturers that want to deliver the best Web experience to their customers.